Updated in January 2022

-In the European Union, data protection is a fundamental right, and the General Data Protection Regulation (GDPR) is the new framework for protecting that right.
+In the European Union, data protection is a fundamental right, and the General Data Protection Regulation (GDPR) is the framework for protecting that right.
 It is not without flaws, but it represents a very positive framework for users, enabling Europeans to take back control of their personal information.
-Even as the law is still being implemented — it will come into force in May 2018 — other countries are looking to the GDPR as they develop or implement their own laws to protect data.
+Even as the law’s enforcement is proving challenging, other countries are looking to the GDPR as they develop or implement their own laws to protect data.

 Access Now has been deeply involved in the process of crafting the GDPR, and we have developed a policy guide, built on that experience, to assist those seeking to develop comprehensive data protection frameworks meet their obligations under international human rights law.
 Creating a Data Protection Framework: A Do’s and Don’ts Guide for Lawmakers shares lessons from the process and outcome of the GDPR negotiations, as well as flagging issues for the implementation of a data protection framework.

 Following is information on the meaning and purpose of data protection, and why we need laws to protect it.